azhang4216/divisions-of-wealth/README.md

 ## ProjectProposal.pdf
 Our project proposal before our study began.
 Shows our thinking and motivation for pursuing the topic of choice.

+## SurveyVideos Folder
+This folder includes the two videos used for our survey.
+QSS Vid A is our control, and QSS Vid B is the experiment (wealthier-appearing counterpart video).

+## SurveyData Folder
+The data from our Qualtrics Surveys in CSV form.
+Includes the following:
+- DataSetA.csv: the uncleaned data from Survey A.
+- DataSetB.csv: the uncleaned data from Survey B
+- ACleaned.csv: cleaned data from DataSetA.csv used for our R models and significance test calculations.
+- BCleaned.csv: cleaned data from DataSetB.csv used for our R models and significance test calculations.
+Note: the cleaned data removed erroneous / faulty data entries, including unfinished survey entries.

 ## ResearchPaper.pdf
 The research paper, made with R, is broken up into 4 components:
 1. Introduction